-In our recent Ofsted inspection, our curriculum was scrutinised in detail and highlighted as 'Good' and a strength of our school with the report stating: "the curriculum is well planned to provide aspiration for all pupils.
+In our most recent Ofsted inspection, our curriculum was scrutinised in detail and highlighted as a strength of our school with the report stating: "the curriculum is well planned to provide aspiration for all pupils.
 Learning is well planned in the right order.
 Pupils are able to build on what they already know."
 Subject outcomes also demonstrate highly competitive performance nationally.

-We are proud to provide a quality curriculum offer with core principles (see page 4) that prepares pupils for the next stage of their lives as they move onto college, apprenticeships, university and employment.
+We are proud to provide a quality curriculum offer that prepares pupils for the next stage of their lives as they move onto college, apprenticeships, university and employment.
 Pupils will be well equipped to enter innovative and traditional industries in the North West and internationally, whether this be in Science related careers such as medical health care or veterinary work, engineering or computing or applying creativity and flair though Design and Performance Arts talent.